-The SBMI Scholarship and Awards Committee considers all submissions.
-The SBMI Scholarship and Awards Committee is composed of SBMI faculty and a representative from the SBMI Office of Academic Affairs.
-The recommendations of the SBMI Scholarship and Awards Committee are submitted through the Associate Dean for Student, Faculty, and Community Affairs for submission to the Dean.
+The McWilliams School of Biomedical Informatics Scholarship and Awards Committee considers all submissions.
+The Scholarship and Awards Committee is composed of McWilliams School of Biomedical Informatics faculty and a representative from McWilliams School of Biomedical Informatics Office of Academic Affairs.
+The recommendations of the Scholarship and Awards Committee are submitted through the Associate Dean for Student, Faculty, and Community Affairs for submission to the Dean.
 Notification of awards will be made by email.